yugmachhi9/python_basic/README.md

 # python_basic
-this is basic projects of python
+This is basic projects of python